mzmine/mzmine_documentation/docs/workflows/simsef/simsef_workflow.md

 1. Prepare the sample following your default procedure.
 2. Setup the imaging run in flexImaging.
 Set the raster size bigger than the laser spot size in your imaging method (e.g. laser spot size = 20 µm, raster size = 50 µm).
-3. Save the imaging run via "Save imaging run as...".
+3. Save the imaging run via "Save run file as..." ("Save imaging run as..." prior to tC 6.1).
 This will store the geometry files for later use.
 4. Restart timsControl (prm-MALDI prototype) to make the instrument recognize the geometry files.
    Recalibrate the instrument (recommended).